silasmartinez/react-mobx-minimal-changes/README-CRA.md

 ## Decorators and Mobx
-This project contains the changes required to enable a typical app bootstrapped with create-react-app to leverage decorators, which are are, IMO, the easiest to read way of implementing mobx.
+This project contains the changes required to enable a typical app bootstrapped with create-react-app to leverage decorators, which are, IMO, the easiest to read way of implementing mobx.

 Modern mobx does contain strong support for emulating decorator functionality, but still requires a fair amount of boilerplate.